 Cottage cheese is simple and easy to make with milk kefir.
-A word of caution however, it is almost impossible to remove the grains from the cottage cheese so only try to do this once you have enough grains to be able to "loose" some.
+A word of caution however, it can sometimes be tough to remove the grains from the cottage cheese curds so only try to do this once you have enough grains to be able to "loose" some.

 - When you are ready to make your cottage cheese boil the muslin or fine weaved cloth for at least 20 minutes in a pan of boiling water to sterilize the fabric)